 Kiba runs the operations — finding properties, negotiating with local governments, managing renovations, keeping the lights on.
 Not a visionary, just someone who got tired of paying rent to people who don't care and decided to do something about it.

-We're based in Komoro, a small city in Nagano about an hour from Tokyo by shinkansen.
+We're based in Komoro, a quaint city in Nagano about an hour from Tokyo by shinkansen.

 Zuzalu proved that if you put interesting people in the same place for long enough, interesting things happen.
 We took that idea and asked: what if we just… stayed?
 What if the popup never popped down?